 Follow the old adage, “If it is too good to be true it probably is.”
 There are some smokin’ hot deals on eBay however you run the risk of getting a lemon. eBay protects its customers via an escrow program however, it can be a nightmare dealing customer service.
 Many have had problems trying to ship an engine back or receive a refund in a timely manner from eBay.
 Usually there are no warranties on a used Cummins 4BT eBay engine either.
 If the transaction goes well but 30 days later the engine explodes you are still out of luck.

-Remanufactured 4BTs and Cummins 4BT Crate Engines are our bread and butter however we also supply used 4bt engines from our network of trusted partners.
+Remanufactured 4BTs and Cummins 4BT Crate Engines (Extended Long Blocks) are our bread and butter however we also supply used 4bt engines from our network of trusted partners.
 Our network contains 28 partner salvage and heavy duty diesel engine core suppliers from all over the world.
 These are not just companies put rather friends we know and trust.
 There is Ronnie from Texas, Bill from Missouri or Rodney from Denver.
 These folks know the used engine market and have eyes and ears on the ground.
 We trust them to provide us with good rebuildable cores for our own reman engine builds and we also trust them to supply us the perfect 4BT used engine.
 If something goes wrong we know any of those 28 contacts will have our back; can you say the same about a Craigslist or eBay ad?

 A reputable diesel engine company will be able to provide some references, are part of a trade association like the AERA and have no glaring issues or problems with Yelp, Pissed Consumer, Ripoff Report or the Better Business Bureau.
 Do your homework!